What is the Planetary Health Campus Ambassador Program?

 - Attend at least 2 PHA organized workshops/events over the course of the calendar year

 While there are a wide range of events students could organize, some examples that have been successful are listed below.
 PLEASE NOTE: In light of COVID-19, we encourage our ambassadors to adapt these suggestions virtually, or come up with alternate forms of programming that best fit their school’s COVID-19 policies.
 The PHA's Program Assistant and Next Gen Fellow will be available to brainstorm with the awarded Planetary Health Campus Ambassadors regarding their projects and events.

 - Host planetary health themed movie screenings and discussions

-- Curate on-campus art displays/installations
+- Curate virtual or on-campus art displays/installations

 - Invite planetary health experts for a panel discussion